US women seek to complete quest for 1st volleyball gold - NewsBreak

 US women seek to complete quest for 1st volleyball gold

-TOKYO (AP) — When Jordan Larson and Foluke Akinradewo Gunderson made the commitment to compete in a third Olympics, this moment was what they had in mind.
+When Jordan Larson and Foluke Akinradewo Gunderson made the commitment to compete in a third Olympics , this moment was what they had in mind.

 Two of the best U.S. women's volleyball players of their generation will wrap up their Olympic careers with a shot at the first gold medal for the Americans ever in the sport.